CipherWorkZ/custom-logging-agents/README.md

 1. Choose the agent you want from the [Table of Contents](#-table-of-contents).
 2. Enter its folder.
 3. Follow the **README.md** inside that folder for setup instructions.

+⚡ **No need to configure updates manually** – each agent ships with an `agent_updater.py` script and systemd unit that will keep it up-to-date automatically.